 Liquid chlorine is the best chlorine for sanitizing and shocking a swimming pool when you have algae or ammonia breakout because it does not add other chemicals in your water ending up raising their levels.

 Tablet chlorine is always high in Cyanuric acid (Cya) or chlorine stabilizer and using it will significantly raise your Cya levels.
 Powder chlorine or Calcium Hypochlorite is high in calcium and pH and will increase your Calcium Hardness (CH) and pH levels.

 If you can get HASA Sanichlor liquid chlorine that is 12.5% chlorine it will take less time to clear algae.
-However, you can use Kem-Teks Chlorinating liquid or Pool Essentials chlorinating liquid you can find in Walmart but are 10% chlorine and equally effective in killing algae but might a little longer.
+However, you can use Kem-Teks Chlorinating liquid with 10% available chlorine, or Pool Shock Liquid Chlorinator with 12.5% available chlorine.

 - Large Leaf Net or Hand Skimmer

 Since you'll be brushing your pool, it will be dirty and you may need to clean it before adding chlorine.
 You can use large leaf net or hand skimmer to remove any debris you can spot in your pool.